 I work in an integrative and holistic way.
-Simply, Integrative means that I work with my intuition and body awareness to support you in finding your way through your difficulties and finding your own answers.
+Simply, Integrative means that I work with my intuition, body awareness and theory knowledge, to support you in finding your way through your difficulties and finding your own answers.

 Humanistic means that my primary focus is on being with you, the client, as a human being, responding to what you uniquely bring, and supporting you to find your own way forward.

 This approach assists me with gaining an insight into your dilemma and how you deal with this.

 With a holistic view I am interested in how our body energy could be affecting any health issue, I am mindful of the link between our mind and body.
 Being spiritually awake and fascinated by people and their behaviour, I treat every human being individually.

-As a Counsellor at Weston college I worked with clients who wished to address issues in self-harm, suicidal thoughts, unresolved grief, addiction, family difficulties, relationship issues, low self-esteem, anxiety, bereavement and trauma.
+I have experience with clients who wished to address issues in self-harm, suicidal thoughts, unresolved grief, addiction, family difficulties, relationship issues, low self-esteem, anxiety, bereavement and trauma.

 For a number of years I counselled adults with fertility loss and pregnancy issues at Hope's Place in Bristol

 Depending on what you seek, I can provide short-term or long-term work.